extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/install.rst

 System requirements
 -------------------

-The system requirements for |bwc| with DC Fabrics Automation Suite are the same as the core platform requirements.
+The system requirements for |bwc| with DC Fabric Automation Suite are the same as the core platform requirements.
 See the :doc:`system requirements documentation</install/system_requirements>` for more details.

 Components